mishapadidar/alpha_particle_opt/lab_notebook.md

     - effect of noise
   - analyze effect of starting point
     - look at warm start vs cold start

+- optimize again
-- Increase dimensionality in optimization to maxmode=3
+  - Increase dimensionality maxmode=3
+  - try optimizing directly with tmax=1e-4

+- Implement SAA option for sampling routine
+- Implement a global or stochastic opt method.

 - correct sampling probability with jacobian.
   - correct this is in the grid objective too